-{\bf Non-unique SC weight.} The most relevant work addressing the issue of highly correlated controls or non-unique synthetic weight is \citet{abadie2021penalized}, which discusses this challenge in the context of multiple treated units and introduces a penalized SC method to promote uniqueness. {Their approach constructs SC weights by penalizing discrepancies between the covariates of the treated and control units.
-However, this strategy is not applicable when only outcome variable is available \citep[see, e.g.,][]{doudchenko2016balancing,amjad2018robust,chernozhukov2021exact}.} More importantly, rather than mitigating non-uniqueness by adopting penalization \citep{abadie2021penalized}, we address this issue with a distinct proposal through introducing an uncertainty class that comprehensively accounts for all possible synthetic weights.
+{\bf Non-unique SC weights.} The most relevant work on highly correlated controls and non-unique synthetic weights is \citet{abadie2021penalized}, who consider multiple treated units and propose a penalized SC method to promote uniqueness.
+Their approach penalizes covariate discrepancies but is not applicable when only outcomes are available \citep[see, e.g.,][]{doudchenko2016balancing,amjad2018robust,chernozhukov2021exact}.
+In contrast, rather than mitigating non-uniqueness through penalization, we address non-uniqueness by introducing an uncertainty class that fully accounts for all possible synthetic weights.